sandstorm-io/sandstorm/CONTRIBUTING.md

 ## Talk to us!

-Before you start making changes to Sandstorm, you should join [the sandstorm-dev mailing list](https://groups.google.com/group/sandstorm-dev) and tell us what you're up to.
+Before you start making changes to Sandstorm, you should join [the sandstorm-dev mailing list](https://groups.io/g/sandstorm-dev-group) and tell us what you're up to.
 We might be able to give you tips or warn you if someone is already working on the same thing.

-You can also [chat with us on IRC](https://kiwiirc.com/client/irc.libera.chat/?channel=#sandstorm) at #sandstorm on libera.chat -- but don't be discouraged if no one answers; sometimes we're busy. :)
+You can also [chat with us on Zulip](https://sandstorm.zulipchat.com) -- but don't be discouraged if no one answers; sometimes we're busy. :)

 ## Non-code contributions